-The ART Cohort Collaboration, which includes 21 cohort studies from Europe and North America, was established to estimate prognosis of HIV-1 positive, treatment naïve patients initiating highly active antiretroviral therapy (ART).
+The ART Cohort Collaboration, which includes 20 cohort studies from Europe and North America, was established to estimate prognosis of HIV-1 positive, treatment naïve patients initiating highly active antiretroviral therapy (ART).

 The first paper resulting from the collaboration was published in The Lancet on 13 July 2002.
 The database now includes information on over 100,000 patients and we regularly publish papers and contribute to major HIV conferences such as CROI and IAS.
-You can download our themes (Office document, 46kB) if you like.

 Our current research interests include: